Ohio Arrest Search

 Administrative searches occur when somebody uses public records to access an individual's arrest record.

-To access an individual's criminal record the requestor will have to file a petition with the court explaining why they want their records and what information they require.
-They must include their contact details as well as the reason you want the public records and a fee must be paid before your petition can be heard by a judge.
+To access an individual's criminal record, the requestor will have to file a petition with the court explaining why they want their records and what information they require.
+They must include their contact details as well as the reason they want the public records, and a fee must be paid before your petition can be heard by a judge.

 - If the name of the arrestee is included in the search results for free, then there is a $5 processing fee.

-- There is also a $2 fee per page if any documents are provided and an additional $1 if it needs to be certified.
-If someone is requesting more than five pages then there is a $2 additional processing fee
+- There is also a $2 fee per page if any documents are provided and an additional $1 if it need to be certified.
+If someone is requesting more than five pages, then there is a $2 additional processing fee

 How to Subpoena Arrest Records in Ohio